michael545/EMI-filter-sim/README.md

 ## Disclaimer

 This project is for educational and simulation purposes.
-Real-world filter design and testing for UL1283 compliance and SPD robustness require Hardcore engineering, deeo understanding of electromagnetics, adherence to safety regulations, and physical prototyping and testing in accredited labs.
+Real-world filter design and testing for UL1283 compliance and SPD robustness require Hardcore engineering, deep understanding of electromagnetics, adherence to safety regulations, and physical prototyping and testing in accredited labs.